Multimodal Biometric Verification for Business Security

 An eDNA feature vector (2048 bits) is formed, which takes into account such biometrics as timbre, intonation, tempo, pitch, and other characteristics that the neural network was trained to respond to.

-Verification based on multimodal biometrics is becoming a new trend, and one of the most important reasons for combining different methods is to increase recognition accuracy.
+Verification based on multimodal biometrics is becoming a new AI trend, and one of the most important reasons for combining different methods is to increase recognition accuracy.
 This is how selecting the right biometrics technology helps to make your system more secure and reliable.
+If you have any questions regarding Machine Learning, feel free to address us.